 Edvard Munch: Between the Clock and the Bed is organized by the San Francisco Museum of Modern Art, The Metropolitan Museum of Art, New York, and the Munch Museum, Oslo.

 The Presenting Corporate Sponsor is Charles Schwab & Co., Inc. Major support is provided by the Bernard Osher Foundation.
-Generous support is provided by Jacqueline Evans, Linda and Jon Gruber, Franklin and Catherine Johnson, Christine and Pierre Lamond, Diana Nelson and John Atwater and Shannon and Dennis Wong.
+Generous support is provided by Jim Breyer, Adam and Katherine Clammer, Jacqueline Evans, Linda and Jon Gruber, Franklin and Catherine Johnson, Christine and Pierre Lamond, Diana Nelson and John Atwater and Shannon and Dennis Wong.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 The exhibition is curated by Gary Garrels, Elise S. Haas Senior Curator of Painting and Sculpture at the San Francisco Museum of Modern Art; Sheena Wagstaff, Leonard A. Lauder Chairman, Department of Modern and Contemporary Art at The Metropolitan Museum of Art, New York; and Jon-Ove Steihaug, director of exhibitions and collections at the Munch Museum, Oslo, with Caitlin Haskell, associate curator of painting and sculpture at the San Francisco Museum of Modern Art.